 Going for a Dip – in Chocolate

-No matter how much you love your favorite snack — apple, banana, pound cake — it probably tastes even better dipped in something warm and gooey.
-That’s what you do when you eat “fondue.”
-You fill the fondue pot with cheese or chocolate, and put a hot flame under it to melt it.
-Then you stick bite-sized chunks of food onto long, skinny forks, and dip it into the melted yumminess.
-It all started long ago in 1699, when the Swiss invented cheese fondue.
-Since then we’ve added two other kinds: meat fondue, where you cook chunks of steak in hot oil, and an even better one, chocolate fondue.
-But whether you dip into cheese or chocolate, you have to pay attention: some say that if you drop your apple slice in the pot, you have to kiss the person to your left!
+No matter how yummy your favorite snack — apple, banana, pound cake — it probably tastes even better dipped in something warm and gooey.
+That’s what “fondue” is.
+You melt cheese or chocolate in a pot.
+Then you stick bite-sized chunks of food onto long, skinny forks, and dip them into the melted yumminess.
+You can also heat oil and cook chunks of steak.
+But pay close attention: if you drop your steak or cake in the pot, you have to kiss the person to your left!

 Wee ones: If you dip apple in chocolate, then dip banana, then apple, then banana…what comes next?